 A run-time expression within a module is lifted to the module's top level, just before the expression whose expansion requests the lift.
 Similarly, a run-time expression outside of a module is lifted to a top-level definition.
 A compile-time expression in a letrecsyntaxes+values or define-syntaxes binding is lifted to a let wrapper around the corresponding right-hand side of the binding.
-A compile-time expression within beginfor-syntax is lifted to a define-for-syntax declaration just before the requesting expression.
+A compile-time expression within beginfor-syntax is lifted to a define declaration just before the requesting expression within the begin-for-syntax.